ea2305/SimulatorFedoraWeb/README.md

 # Simulation OS "Fedora"

 ## Requeriments:
 * npm
 * prepros, optional to convert sass in css

 ## Instructions:

-	Actually, launch index.html to lunch the simulation. compenets're loaded with interface
+	Actually, launch index.html to lunch the simulation. componets're loaded with interface